Back to Blog

 Best for: Large Australian enterprises in regulated industries that need Microsoft AI adoption with strong governance, risk management, and compliance frameworks.

 KPMG has Microsoft AI practices across Australian cities, combining their deep expertise in audit, risk, and regulatory compliance with growing Microsoft AI capabilities.
-They help organisations adopt Azure AI and Copilot within the guardrails that regulated industries require.
+They assist organisations in adopting Azure AI and Copilot within the guardrails that regulated industries demand.

 What they do well: